 Co-Living Amid Coronavirus

-As a result of the pandemic, many co-living companies are offering discounts and deals to encourage people to move in.
+As a result of the pandemic, many communal living companies are offering discounts and deals to encourage people to move in.
 Common, for instance, has discounted prices, deposit-free rentals, and special deals for students and health care workers.
-Some co-living facilities are still bringing in new tenants, but the general interest in co-living slipped during the early stages of the pandemic.
+Some co-living facilities are still bringing in new tenants, but the general interest in communal living slipped during the early stages of the pandemic.

 As America begins to reopen, however, companies are seeing interest in co-living surge again.
 Communal living fosters trust and accountability, so ideally everyone living together acts in the best interest of everyone else.